thechrislewis/escape_room_public/ee_prop/README.md

 ##### ee_prop myProp(ROOM_NAME, CLASS, USE_ID, VERSION);

 ROOM_NAME: the name of the room

 CLASS: the class or name of the prop ( eg. RELAY, KEYPAD , UNIQUE_NAME )

-USE_ID: boolean to use the id or not - this will attach the id to the mqtt topics
+USE_ID: boolean to use the id or not - this will attach the id to the mqtt topics.

 VERSION: the version of the prop code

 ##### myProp.begin(SSID, PASSWORD, MQTT_SERVER);

 SSID: the wifi ssid

 PASSWORD: the wifi password

 MQTT_SERVER: the mqtt server

 ##### myProp.loop();